pathminder/pathminder.github.io/_classes/warder-hawkguard.md

 armor_proficiencies:
   - Light
   - Medium
-  - Heavy
 shield_proficiencies:
-  - Shields
-  - Tower Shields
+  - buckler

 class_features:

   - name: maneuvers
     levels: [1]
     text: |
       A warder begins her career with knowledge of five martial maneuvers.
-The disciplines available to her are Broken Blade, Golden Lion, Iron Tortoise, and Primal Fury, and the choice of either Eternal Guardian or Piercing Thunder.
+The disciplines available to her are Broken Blade, Golden Lion, Iron Tortoise, Solar Wind, and Tempest Gale.
 She gains the associated skill of each of her disciplines as a class skill.

       Once she knows a maneuver, she must ready it before she can use it (see Maneuvers Readied, below).
 A maneuver usable by warders is considered an extraordinary ability unless otherwise noted in its description.
 Her maneuvers are not affected by spell resistance, and she does not provoke attacks of opportunity when she initiates one.
 She learns additional maneuvers at higher levels, as shown on Table: The Warder.
 The warder must meet a maneuver's prerequisites to learn it.